mwielgoszewski/www.tssci-security.com/archives/2007/12/10/building-a-security-plan.rst

     *This project treats vulnerabilities as a collection of conditions required for an attacker to violate the relevant security policy.
-    We�€™re developing a set of conditions that apply to multiple vulnerabilties, which will help us locate previously unknown vulnerabilities, and a language to express the conditions in, which will help us reason about vulnerabilities with respect to security
+    We're developing a set of conditions that apply to multiple vulnerabilties, which will help us locate previously unknown vulnerabilities, and a language to express the conditions in, which will help us reason about vulnerabilities with respect to security